aporeto-inc/trireme-lib/README.md

 Trireme is a node-centric library.
 Each node participating in the Trireme cluster must spawn one instance of a process that uses this library to transparently insert the authentication and authorization step.
 Trireme provides the data path functions but does not implement either the identity management or the policy resolution function.
 Function implementation depends on the particular operational environment.
 Users have to provide PolicyLogic (ABAC “rules”) to Trireme for well-defined PUs, such as containers.

+# Existing implementation using Trireme library

-[This example ](https://github.com/aporeto-inc/trireme-example) is a straightforward implementation of the PolicyLogic for a simple use-case.
+* [This example ](https://github.com/aporeto-inc/trireme-example) is a straightforward implementation of the PolicyLogic for a simple use-case.

-[Kubernetes-Integration ] (https://github.com/aporeto-inc/kubernetes-integration) is a full implementation of PolicyLogic that follows the Kubernetes Network Policies model.
+* [Kubernetes-Integration ] (https://github.com/aporeto-inc/kubernetes-integration) is a full implementation of PolicyLogic that follows the Kubernetes Network Policies model.

-[Bare-Metal-Integration] (https://github.com/aporeto-inc/trireme-bare-metal) is an implementation of Trireme for Kubernetes on-Prem, with a Cumulus agent that allows you to have a very simple networking model (routes are advertised by Cumulus) together with Trireme for policy enforcement.
+* [Bare-Metal-Integration] (https://github.com/aporeto-inc/trireme-bare-metal) is an implementation of Trireme for Kubernetes on-Prem, with a Cumulus agent that allows you to have a very simple networking model (routes are advertised by Cumulus) together with Trireme for policy enforcement.

 # Security Model